 - C. Decline to File a Formal Complaint or Requests Confidentiality If the Complainant does not wish to pursue a Formal Complaint and/or requests the complaint remain confidential, the College's ability to respond may be limited.
 The College reserves the right to issue a no contact order and take other reasonably necessary measures, including interim measures, to ensure the safety of the Complainant or others.
 If the College determines that it cannot maintain a Complainant's confidentiality, the Complainant will be notified prior to an investigation. - D. Mandatory and Discretionary Formal Complaint Dismissals Under Title IX regulations, colleges are required to distinguish between prohibited conduct that is "under Title IX" and prohibited conduct that is a violation of College policy.
-Under Title IX, the College must dismiss a Formal Complaint or the part of the allegations in a Formal Complaint, if applicable, where:
+If it is determined that the complaint falls under the definition of Title IX Sexual Harassment, the complaint will be dismissed from this policy and adjudicated under the Title IX Sexual Harassment Policy.
+The College may also investigate allegations of prohibited conduct under other disciplinary procedures of the College.